enjin/wallet-daemon-ui/README.md

 ## Security

-The Enjin Wallet Daemon UI is just a wrapper around our [Rust Daemon](https://github.com/enjin/wallet-daemon) when you first start it, it will download the latest release of the daemon and ask to you a password.
+The Enjin Wallet Daemon UI is just a wrapper around the [Enjin Wallet Daemon](https://github.com/enjin/wallet-daemon).
+When you first start the application, it will download the latest release of the daemon and ask you for a password.

 > [!WARNING]
 > We generate an encryption key with the password.
 This key will be used to encrypt the database that contains your **seed phrase**.